Exa-Networks/exabgp/README.md

 ExaBGP is supported through Github's [issue tracker](https://github.com/Exa-Networks/exabgp/issues).
 So should you encounter any problems, please do not hesitate to [report it](https://github.com/Exa-Networks/exabgp/issues?labels=bug&page=1&state=open) so we can help you.

-During "day time" (GMT/BST) feel free to contact us on  [`Slack`](https://join.slack.com/t/exabgp/shared_invite/enQtNTM3MTU5NTg5NTcyLTMwNmZlMGMyNTQyNWY3Y2RjYmQxODgyYzY2MGFkZmYwODMxNDZkZjc4YmMyM2QzNzA1YWM0MmZjODhlYThjNTQ), we are phasing out our use of [`Gitter`](https://gitter.im/Exa-Networks/exabgp); we will try to respond if available.
-ExaBGP also has a channel on `Freenode` [`#exabgp`](irc://irc.freenode.net:6667/exabgp) but it is not monitored.
+During "day time" (GMT/BST) feel free to contact us on [`Slack`](https://join.slack.com/t/exabgp/shared_invite/enQtNTM3MTU5NTg5NTcyLTMwNmZlMGMyNTQyNWY3Y2RjYmQxODgyYzY2MGFkZmYwODMxNDZkZjc4YmMyM2QzNzA1YWM0MmZjODhlYThjNTQ).
+We will try to respond if available.
+ExaBGP also has a channel on `Freenode` [`#exabgp`](irc://irc.freenode.net:6667/exabgp) but it is not monitored and an historical room on gitter not monitored anymore [`Gitter`](https://gitter.im/Exa-Networks/exabgp)

 The best way to be kept informed about our progress/releases is to follow us on [Twitter](https://twitter.com/#!/search/exabgp).
 You can also use and subscribe to our low volume [mailing list](https://groups.google.com/group/exabgp-users).